 E. Upper level academic credit will not be granted for courses deemed lower-level at the sending institution without documented approval of the course department chair.

-305.3 Evaluation of transfer credit within the college shall be made by the department chair or designated appointee(s) in the department to which the student transfers.
-Grades, including Fs, for courses that have been taken and that are required in the new program shall be transferred as earned.
-If the student has already completed a degree at the college, no grades that were earned for that degree can be excluded from the student's academic transcript during the transfer evaluation.
+If the student has already completed a degree at the College, no grades that were earned for that degree can be excluded from the student's academic transcript during the transfer evaluation.

 305.4 Transfer from one degree program to another requires consultation with the department chair of the department in which the student is registered as well as approval of the department chair of the department to which the student wishes to transfer.
 Such changes must be processed by the end of the fourth week of classes for the current semester.
 Changes after the fourth week will be effective for the subsequent semester.

 305.5 A student may satisfy degree requirements by taking courses at another college and transferring no more than 12 credit hours within a seven-year period after leaving this college.
 This transfer program should have prior written approval by his/her department chair.
 Courses transferred in this manner may replace comparable courses already taken at this college, thereby removing such courses from the calculation of index.

 306.1 A challenge credit is a request by a matriculated student to take an examination for course credit in a subject in which he/she has competence.
 The challenge must be approved by the department chair or designee in which the course is offered.
 A student may not challenge a course for which he/she has already earned a final grade at the college.

 306.2 In order to receive challenge credit, the challenger shall successfully pass a comprehensive examination as determined by the chair of the department in which the course is offered.